-Permits have been issued for the construction of a five-unit multi-family building at 2710 Ridge Avenue in Brewerytown, North Philadelphia.
-Upon completion, the building will stand three stories tall once completed.
+Permits have been issued for the construction of a multi-family building at 2401 Harlan Street in Sharswood, North Philadelphia.
+The new building will rise three stories tall once completed.
 There will be six residential units within the structure, adding a solid density boost for such a small parcel.
-In total, the building will hold 5,850 square feet of space.
+In total, the new building will hold 3,884 square feet of space.
 Construction costs are estimated at $1,133,505, with comes out to under $189,000 per unit.

 A zoning permit has been issued for the construction of Amy Gutmann Hall at 3317-23 Chestnut Street in University City, West Philadelphia.
 The stricture will house a research facility for Penn and will rise six stories tall, with academic space on the lower floors and a research center on the upper floors.
 The development will also include 29 parking spaces.

 In recent years, a development boom has added hundreds of new apartments to Fishtown, ranging from single-family houses to massive apartment complexes.
 One of the largest among these is The Parkside Fishtown, a 95-unit rental building completed last year at 2110 East Norris Street.
 The structure, situated on the south side of the block between North Front Street and Trenton Avenue, rises six stories and holds 85,985 square feet of interior space.
 Permits list HC Pody Company as the contractor and a construction cost of $12 million.